open-neuromorphic/open-neuromorphic.github.io/content/workshops/c-dnn-and-c-transformer-ann-and-snn-for-the-best-of-both-worlds/index.md

 Moving beyond static image classification, the workshop detailed the architectural leap to the C-Transformer, designed specifically for on-device LLMs.
 Because the ratio of spiking attention to standard dense attention fluctuates dramatically from layer to layer, a purely heterogeneous chip would suffer severe utilization drops.
 To solve this, C-Transformer utilizes reconfigurable homogeneous cores that can seamlessly switch between deep neural network multiplication modes and spiking accumulation modes.

-As discussed in the session, this was paired with a novel "output spike speculation" mechanism: by sampling a fraction of the time steps and using rate coding features, the hardware predicts the output spike pattern and actively skips integrating and firing for up to 75% of the remaining time steps, drastically cutting computational energy.
+As discussed in the session, this was paired with a novel "output spike speculation" mechanism: by sampling a fraction of the time steps and using rate coding features, the hardware predicts the output spike pattern and actively skips integrating and firing for up to 75% of the remaining time steps, cutting computational energy.

 ## What This Means for Neuromorphic Computing

 Bridging the gap between ANNs and SNNs on a single piece of silicon is a critical step for the future of edge AI.
 A persistent challenge in neuromorphic engineering has been the performance drop or utilization penalty when deploying purely spiking architectures on dense data distributions.
 By structurally supporting both domains and intelligently scheduling workloads to the most efficient core, the C-DNN and C-Transformer models demonstrate a pragmatic, high-performance path forward.

-Specifically, applying these hardware-level optimizations to LLMs indicates that the power constraints of bringing generative AI to mobile and IoT devices can be overcome by leveraging the temporal sparsity inherent in neuromorphic computing.